July 6, 2022

 The advent of automation and artificial intelligence in business is fast easing up sales processes.

-It's estimated that sales reps spend the most of their time on administrative work — everything from updating CRM data to drafting emails and scheduling meetings.
+It's estimated that sales reps spend the most of their time on administrative work — everything from updating CRM data to drafting emails and scheduling appointments.
 And if you're a small business owner, you probably have even less time to spare.

 That's where sales automation comes in.
 Sales automation tools streamline sales processes, freeing up the sales team to focus on high-value activities like building relationships with clients or reaching out to new prospects.